 3. Observe the new Recovery Point

-You’ll now see a blue icon next to the package name.
+You’ll now see a recovery icon next to the package name.
 This indicates the package is the current Recovery Point.

 4. Copy the Recovery URL

-Click on the blue icon to copy Recovery URL to the clipboard.
-Paste this URL to a safe spot such a text file, email or other mechanism that accepts text.
+Click on the blue icon to copy the Recovery URL to the clipboard.
+Paste this URL to a safe spot such as a text file, email, or other mechanisms that accepts text.

-In the event the operations performed in step 5 cause your site to no longer work or you just don’t like the effect the operations had, simply browse to the URL you saved in step 4 to recover your system to it’s previous state.
+In the event, your site no longer works or you just don’t like the effect the operations had, simply browse to the URL you saved in step 4 to recover your system to its previous state.